Iran says it is enriching uranium with 20% purity | DW | 04.01.2021

 It would put Tehran's program a technical step away from weapons-grade levels,

-"A few minutes ago, the process of producing 20% enriched uranium has started in Fordow enrichment complex," government spokesman Ali Rabeie told Iranian state media.
+"A few minutes ago, the process of producing 20% enriched uranium has started in Fordo enrichment complex," government spokesman Ali Rabeie told Iranian state media.

 The news comes amid heightened tensions between Iran and the US in the waning days of the administration of President Donald Trump.